SubnauticaModding/QModManager/Dependencies/README.md

 ### Installer Dependencies
 These files are required by the installer, but will not be redistributed with QModManager
 - `Carbon.vsf` & `VclStylesinno.dll`: https://github.com/RRUZ/vcl-styles-plugins

----

-### Modding Dependencies
-These files are not required by QModManager, but are redistributed with it to ease modding
-- `0Harmony.dll` & `0Harmony-1.2.0.1.dll`: https://github.com/pardeike/Harmony